 Browse the Cashtivity challenges to see where they might plug into your existing middle school math curriculum.
 These challenges are built to fill one 45-minute class period, so consider which ones might fit your needs.
 Also, check out the polling and short-answer question features: If you're interested in having your students create a poll around a real-life issue in your school or your community, consider using this tool to scaffold that project.

 Keep in mind, though, that Cashtivity's challenges can have pretty tenuous connections to standards.
 Look closely to ensure that the activities require students to dive sufficiently deeply into the content in your scope and sequence.Read More Read Less

 Cashtivity is a series of real-world math challenges for middle school classrooms.
 Teachers and students can choose a challenge and then move through several steps to answer short-answer questions and use Common Core Standards-aligned math skills to analyze information.
-Thus far, three challenges are available -- Concert Apparel, Food Frenzy and Errors, and Price for Kicks -- each of which involve ratios and proportions and are available for 6th, 7th, and 8th grade classrooms.
+Thus far, three challenges are available -- Concert Apparel, Food Frenzy and Errors, and Price for Kicks -- each of which involves ratios and proportions and are available for sixth-, seventh-, and eighth-grade classrooms.
 Teachers can also create their own challenges to share with their students.

 Cashtivity is free for teachers, and you can create a free account or log in with a Facebook, Google, or Microsoft account.
 There's a downloadable PDF with information about getting started.
 A detailed FAQ talks about how to use the site and about its forthcoming additional challenges and features.
 Teachers can create a class code and share it with their students, and teachers can use their dashboards to browse the challenge library, create their own challenges, and monitor their students' progress.Read More Read Less